ayonli/jsext/README.md

 # JsExt

-Additional functions for JavaScript to build strong applications.
+A JavaScript extension package for building strong and modern applications.

-This package provides universal high-level APIs that can work across different runtime environments and operating systems, whether it's Node.js, Deno, Bun, Cloudflare Workers, browsers, Windows, macOS or Linux.
+This package is built on top of modern web standard and provides universal high-level APIs that can work across different runtime environments, whether it's Node.js, Deno, Bun, Cloudflare Workers, browsers, Windows, macOS or Linux.

+## Outstanding Features

+- [x] Various useful functions for built-in data types that are not built-in.
+- [x] Various utility functions to extend the ability of flow control.
+- [x] Multi-threaded JavaScript with parallel threads.
+- [x] File system APIs for both server and browser environments.
+- [x] Open dialogs in both CLI and web applications.
+- [x] Manipulate file system paths and URLs in the same way.
+- [x] Handle byte arrays and readable streams effortlessly.
+- [x] Create, extract and preview archives in all runtimes.
+- [x] And many more...

 ## Import